taikoh/taikoh/README.md

 <br/>
 <h2 class="heading-element" dir="auto"></h2>

- - 🔭 I’m currently working on **my education at Noroff School of Technology and Digital Media**
+ - 🔭 I’m currently working on **my education at Noroff School of Technology and Digital Media.**

-- 🌱 I’m currently learning **JavaScript and Python**
+- 🌱 I’m currently learning **JavaScript and Python.**

 - 👯 I’m looking to collaborate on **interesting JavaScript, HTML and CSS projects.**